hxyconan/landscape_homework/landscape_homework.md

 the narrow side

 #### some green leaf on the fence
 Because we can see through from kitchen and pantry glass.
 We wanna some low maintain plants there.
-Ground surface prefer sealed by concrete.
+Ground surface prefer to be sealed by concrete.
 ![image](west_side_the_narrow_side/west_side_the_narrow_side.jpg)

 ## Frontyard

 #### Prefer a flat lawn block with ret wall at each end.
-It would be nice to have a big flat terrace on front yard.
+It would be nice to have a big flat terrace in front yard.
 ![image](front_yard/front_yard_1_1.jpg)
 ![image](front_yard/front_yard_1_2.jpg)
 ![image](front_yard/front_yard_2_1.jpg)
 ![image](front_yard/front_yard_2_2.jpg)

   * Ref: https://www.realestate.com.au/sold/property-house-nsw-turramurra-134868514
   * Ref: https://www.realestate.com.au/sold/property-house-nsw-pymble-134804042